emberjs/website/source/blog/2018-02-14-ember-3-0-released.md

 ```

 Additionally, today the 3.1 beta cycle begins for these same projects.
 We've
-split out the beta release details into a separate [Ember 3.1-beta Release
-Post](/blog/2018/02/14/ember-3-1-beta-released.html) to keep this one
+split out the beta release details into a separate forthcoming post to keep this
-focused on app migration steps and guidance.
+one focused on app migration steps and guidance.

 Finally, today we're also promoting Ember 2.18 to LTS ([2.18 release
 post](/blog/2018/01/01/ember-2-18-released.html)).
 This is the last release of